EugeneL11/PigGame/README.md

     - change forbidden number: change the number that will end a player's turn and set their turn total to zero
     - progress bar: display and visualize each player's progress to the target score
     - roll histories & probabilities: display the previous few rolls and show the probabilities of each roll value up until that point

+Custom Anmiations, Interaction Mechanisms, and Algorithms:
+- I plan to implement animations for the dice rolling, and the dynamic progress bar also adds a nice animation
+- The abilities to change player names, target score, and the forbidden number are interaction mechanisms, and there are also plenty of other buttons that I implement to interact with users
+- I plan to use algorithms to compute the probabilities of the rolls in regards to the particular moment of the game to display the odds

+Complexity & Originality:
+- I challenged myself greatly by implementing a lot of features that do not exist in the original Pig game.
+I added the ability to change player names, target score, and the forbidden number.
+I also added a progress bar for better visuals.
+I also plan to add roll histories & probabilities, and perhaps an option for different types of dice.

 Citations/Attributions:
 - Dice png: <a href="https://www.flaticon.com/free-icons/dice" title="dice icons">Dice icons created by WHY ARIF - Flaticon</a>